swamp/swamp/docs/core_principles.md

 // there can also be ways to get these safely, with `?.` but should rarely be needed
 mana: Int? = entity.main_spell?.mana
 ```

+## Vec and Slices ideas

+### Slice Type: `[T]`
+- A non-owning view into a contiguous sequence of elements in memory
+- Memory representation: `{element_ptr: *T, len: u16}`
+- Source-agnostic: The slice can come from a Vec, Map, Stack or similar
+- Immutable by default, offering read-only operations
+- No capacity concept, cannot be resized
+- Core operations: get(), len(), iter(), etc

+### Mutable Slice Type: `mut [T]`
+- A non-owning view with mutable access to the underlying elements
+- Identical memory representation to immutable slices: `{element_ptr: *T, len: u16}`
+- Mutability is enforced by the compiler, not in the runtime representation
+- Allows modification of existing elements (set, indexed assignment)
+- Cannot add or remove elements (length remains fixed)
+- Will have more advanced functionality in the future, like `sort_in_place()`

+### Fixed Array Type: `[T; N]`
+- Raw storage of N contiguous elements of type T
+- Allocated at compile time with fixed size
+- Contains no metadata/header fields (no length or capacity tracking)
+- Direct element access via indexing
+- Cannot grow or shrink
+- Size is part of the type and known at compile time

+### Owning Vector Type: `Vec<T, N>`
+- Owner/storage type with inline element storage
+- Memory layout: `{len: u16, capacity: u16, elements: [T; N]}`
+- The capacity field is populated during code generation, to the known fixed size capacity N
+- Provides dynamic length management within capacity constraints
+- Full suite of container operations (push, pop, etc.)

+### Vector Pointer Type: `Vec<T>`
+- A pointer to a `Vec<T, N>` instance
+- Can not be stored, only used for passing as arguments to functions
+- Represents a fully capable reference to a vector storage
+- Contains same operations as the owning vector type

+Slice mutability is a checked at compile time, and is not any different in runtime.